 Before the Visit…

-- If your baby was born at Kennestone or Northside Atlanta, you’ll be seen by one of our KP Pediatricians in the hospital right from the start.
+- If your baby was born at Kennestone, you’ll be seen by one of our KP Pediatricians in the hospital right from the start.
+Make sure to note KP as your pediatrician when you register at the hospital and they will contact us when your baby is born – so you don’t have to do a thing!
 If your baby was born at a different hospital, the on-staff neonatologist will see your baby at first.

-- We’ll send you all the new baby forms in an email so you can do them in the comfort of your own home, rather than having to rush through them at the office visit.
+- There’s nothing you need to do to register with KP before baby is born.
+After baby is here, all the new baby forms are available online so you can do them in the comfort of your own home, rather than having to rush through them at the office visit.
 These can be completed online in our easy and secure e-form system.
-No need to print anything out!
-(Though you can certainly print them and complete them by hand if you prefer.)
+However if you’d prefer, you can print them, complete them by hand, and bring them to the first visit.

 What to Bring to the First Office Visit…

 - Your Insurance Card – Even if your baby isn’t added to your plan yet, you’ll need your card so that your insurance can be billed for the visit later.
 You’ll have 30 days to add your baby, but we recommend calling your insurance company as soon as possible so you don’t forget.
 After 60 days, your insurance policy may refuse to cover newborn services.

 - Picture ID – Each parent at the visit will be asked for picture ID.
 This is for your baby’s safety and security.
 A copy of your ID will be a part of baby’s chart and at each visit we’ll make sure that any adult bringing baby in is authorized by you to do so.

 - Discharge Paperwork – This is usually given to you in an envelope when you are discharged.
 It has important information such as test results, daily weights, newborn screening ID, etc. One of our favorite KP Pediatricians, Dr. Pitts, recommends that new parents just put the envelope on the dashboard of the car when leaving the hospital and leave it there.
 That way it’s still in the car when you come to KP!